RTnhN/PhotoTimeSleuth/README.md

 * Use modular tools to refine estimated photo dates
 * Apply timestamp corrections directly to metadata
 * Locally hosted for secure, offline use
+* Optional integration with OpenAI to estimate dates from photos

 ## Installation